Treasures of China (18 days)

 Morning sightseeing at Chengdu Research Base of Giant Panda Breeding.
 The giant panda, unrelated to the red or lesser panda, is a bear native to south central China, living in mountainous regions.
 It is easily recognized by the large, distinctive black patches around its eyes, over the ears, and across its round body.
 Though it belongs to the order Carnivora, the panda’s diet is over 99% bamboo.
 The giant panda has an insatiable appetite for bamboo.
 A typical animal eats half the day – a full 12 out of every 24 hours – and relieves itself dozens of times a day.
 Giant pandas are solitary creatures.
 They have a highly developed sense of smell that males use to avoid each other and to find females for mating in the spring.
 After a five-month pregnancy, females give birth to a cub or two, though they cannot care for both twins.
 The blind infants, born fully white, weigh only 5 ounces (142 grams) at birth and cannot crawl until they reach three months of age.

 The panda is a conservation reliant endangered species.
-Recent statistics (late 2022) shows 637 pandas living in captivity with most of them inside China.
-The most authoritative estimate as of late 2022 puts the number of giant pandas living in the wilderness at 1864.
+Recent statistics shows 728 pandas living in captivity with most of them inside China.
+The most recent estimate by the Chinese government puts the number of giant pandas living in the wilderness at 1900.

 We spend most of the afternoon at Jinsha Museum.
 In February 2001, construction workers chanced upon a significant archaeological discovery in modern China.
 The discovery led to the naming of Jinsha culture (1200 – 650 BCE) and a museum was erected at the excavation site.
 Jinsha culture flourished around 1000 BCE and shares similarities in burial objects with the Sanxingdui site located 50 km from Chengdu.
 Objects made of ivory, jade, bronze, gold and stone were unearthed at the site.
 Unlike the site at Sanxingdui, Jinsha did not have a city wall.
 Jinsha culture is believed to be a final phase of Sanxingdui civilization and represents a relocation of the political center in the ancient Shu Kingdom.